vizflow/vizflow/README.md

 The file `index.html` included in this repository contains a demo showing an interactive stochastic dynamics simulation with 3 frictionless, non-interacting particles in a rectangular domain with inelastic boundaries with particles rendered as colored circles using SVG.

-Clicking on any of the circles will randomly change their 2D velocity vectors by sampling from a uniform distribution.
+Clicking on any of the circles will randomly change their 2D position by sampling from a uniform distribution.

 Modify the `index.html` file to create your own interactive visualizations, simulations, and games with maximal flexibility and minimal overhead.